hapify/hapify/docs/templating/hapify/code-samples.md

     const mongoDb = require('mongodb');
     ```

-### Includes session validation if the action requires authentication
+### Include session validation if the action requires authentication

-In a single model template, if the action `create` requires at least an authenticated user, this block get the connected user.
+In a single-model template, if the action `create` requires at least an authenticated user, this block gets the connected user.

 === "Long syntax"